SSWConsulting/SSW.Rules.Content/rules/brainstorming-team-allocation/rule.md

 guid: 1c77e04d-8351-415a-80e8-24983048f7f5
 ---

-Separating the group into teams on the Brainstorming day can take a long time.
-It is better to do this before the day.
-Doing it early also allows you to keep team sizes consistent and share the teams with the group before the day.
+Dividing participants into teams on the day of the brainstorming session can be time-consuming.
+It is better to form teams in advance.
+This approach ensures consistent team sizes and allows for early communication of team assignments to participants.

 <!--endintro-->